in-hub/incore-docs/InCore.OpcUa/OpcUaClientRelativeNodeId.rst

 Example
 *******
-See :ref:`OpcUaClient example <example_OpcUaClient>` on how to use OpcUaRelativeNodeId.
+See :ref:`OpcUaClient example <example_OpcUaClient>` on how to use OpcUaClientRelativeNodeId.